kathamer/ZeroWM/README.md

 - Some applications (Noteably, Doom) leave a black square when closing.
 I'm not sure what's causing this but I will look in to it

-- Resizing window is borked.
+- Resizing windows is borked.
 This kind of makes the WM a little useless, but don't worry, I'll get there in the end.

 ## Thanks to: